 FAB-GGR: Feasibility of afforestation and biomass energy with carbon capture storage for greenhouse gas removal.
 This consortium study is investigating whether increased biological removal of carbon dioxide from the atmosphere (with either natural or managed carbon storage) could deliver significant climatic benefits, and evaluate the environmental, technical, economic, policy and societal implications of such approaches.
 Led by Naomi Vaughan, UEA; with others at Exeter, Manchester & Aberdeen.

 Enhanced weathering: Releasing divalent cations to sequester carbon on land and sea.
 This consortium study is assessing the practicability of using enhanced weathering of waste materials from mining as a greenhouse gas removal technique.
 It will investigate the availability of suitable materials, the rates of their breakdown, mechanisms for accelerating carbon dioxide uptake, implications for the ocean, and societal implications.
 Led by Gideon Henderson, Oxford; with others at Cardiff, Southampton and Cambridge.

 Comparative assessment and region-specific optimisation of greenhouse gas removal :This consortium study is focusing on the conditions for meeting the Paris Agreement targets, regional variation in the options for greenhouse gas removal, the scope for inter-region cooperation to reduce climate policy costs and how greenhouse gas removal technologies will interact with low carbon energy systems.
 Led by Niall Mac Dowell, Imperial College; with others at UCL, Cambridge, Oxford and UEA.

 GGR SPECIFIC TOPIC PROJECTS

 GGRiLS-GAPS: Greenhouse gas removal in the land sector – addressing the gaps.
 This project is assessing the emissions reduction gap in the land sector at a country level, using this to identify options and incentivise greenhouse gas removal activities based on improved carbon accounting.
-Led Jo House, Bristol.
+Led by Jo House, Bristol.